 The toddler program at the Carrot Patch is comprised of two groups: the transitional toddlers and the older toddlers.
 Each classroom offers an appropriate balance of teacher-led activities that allow children to learn new skills with plenty of free play that fosters creativity, individual expression, and positive peer interactions.

-The curriculum is based largely on nature themes, and includes daily experiences such as creative art, music and movement, dramatic play, blocks, science, pre-math, puzzles and other manipulative materials.
-Literacy is fully incorporated throughout.
+The curriculum is based largely on nature themes that are innately fascinating to our little ones.
+Daily experiences such as creative art, sensory, music and movement, dramatic play, blocks, science, pre-math, puzzles and other manipulative materials abound.
+Language and literacy is fully incorporated throughout.

-Toddlers are encouraged and supported in developing their budding independence.
+Toddlers are encouraged and supported in enhancing their budding independence.
+Children are encouraged in the development of age-appropriate self-help and self-regulation skills as they begin the process of recognizing and managing their own emotions.
+Emerging empathy, caring and sharing are emphasized as our one- and two-year-olds explore interactions with their peers.
 Teachers in the older toddler class work in concert with parents to assist in a positive potty-training experience when each child shows signs of readiness.

 All toddlers spend a considerable amount of time outdoors, where they can explore the natural world while enhancing their growing physical prowess.